Finite and Corruption-Robust Regret Bounds in Online Inverse Linear Optimization under M-Convex Action Sets: Lower Bound

 To complement our upper bounds, we present a regret lower bound of $\Omega(d)$ that holds even for the M-convex setting.
 The proof is mostly based on that of \citet[Theorem~5.1]{Sakaue2025-vb}, but we take care of the M-convexity of action sets.\looseness=-1

 \begin{theorem} There exists an instance of online inverse linear optimization such that $X_1,\dots,X_T$ are M-convex sets and any randomized algorithm incurs a regret of

 \end{theorem}

-\begin{proof} \Citet[Theorem~5.1]{Sakaue2025-vb} obtain the lower bound of $\Omega(d)$ by using instances such that each $X_t$ is an axis-aligned line segment: $-\sqrt{d}/4 \le x(i_t) \le +\sqrt{d}/4$ for some $i_t \in [d]$ and $x(j_t) = 0$ for $j_t \neq i_t$.
-Let $d = (4k)^2$ for some $k \in \Z_{>0}$, so that $\sqrt{d}/4 = k$ is a positive integer.
-Then, the same proof as that of \citet[Theorem~5.1]{Sakaue2025-vb} still applies even when the line segment $X_t$ is restricted to integer points, because the agent's optimization problem is linear and the maximum is attained at an endpoint, allowing us to restrict $x_t$ and $\hat x_t$ to the integer points of the segment.
+\begin{proof} \Citet[Theorem~5.1]{Sakaue2025-vb} obtain an $\Omega(m)$ lower bound in dimension $m$ by using instances such that each feasible set is an axis-aligned line segment: for some $i_t \in [m]$, the coordinate $x(i_t)$ ranges over an interval and all other coordinates are fixed to zero.
+Take $m=(4k)^2$ for some $k\in\Z_{>0}$, so that $\sqrt m/4=k$ is an integer.
+The same lower-bound argument applies after restricting each line segment to its integer points, because the forward optimization problem is linear and the maximum over a line segment is attained at an endpoint.
+Write the resulting integer feasible set as $Y_t\subseteq\Z^m$.

-However, the resulting feasible set $X_t$, consisting of axis-aligned integer points, is not an M-convex set.
-Nevertheless, it is an \emph{M${}^\natural$-convex} set \citep[Section~4.7]{Murota2003-bq},\footnote{ We say $X \subseteq \Z^d$ is M${}^\natural$-convex if, for any $x, y \in X$ and $i \in [d]$ with $x(i) > y(i)$, there exists $j \in [d] \cup \set{0}$ with $x(j) < y(j)$ or $j = 0$ such that $x - \e_i + \e_j \in X$ and $y + \e_i - \e_j \in X$, where $\e_0$ is the all-zero vector.
-Any set of integer points defined by box constraints falls into this class, and so does the line segment. } and any M${}^\natural$-convex set in $\Z^d$ can be represented as an M-convex set in $\Z^{d+1}$ \citep[Section~6.1]{Murota2003-bq}.
-Therefore, the lower bound instance in \citet[Theorem~5.1]{Sakaue2025-vb} with dimension $d$ can be embedded into an M-convex instance with dimension $d+1$, yielding the lower bound of $\Omega(d)$. \end{proof}
+The set $Y_t$ is not M-convex as a subset of $\Z^m$, but it is M${}^\natural$-convex, and the standard transformation from M${}^\natural$-convex sets to M-convex sets applies \citep[Sections~4.7 and~6.1]{Murota2003-bq}.
+Define an embedded set in $\Z^{m+1}$ by

+This $X_t'$ is M-convex: the additional coordinate records the negative total mass of the original coordinates, and hence all vectors in $X_t'$ have the same coordinate sum.

+It remains to check that this embedding preserves the inverse optimization instance.
+For an objective vector $w\in\R^m$ in the original lower-bound instance, define $w'\in\R^{m+1}$ by $w'(0)=0$ and $w'(i)=w(i)$ for $i\in[m]$.
+Then, for every $x'\in X_t'$ corresponding to $y=(x'(1),\dots,x'(m))\in Y_t$, we have $\inpr{w',x'} = \inpr{w,y}$.
+Thus, the embedded instance has exactly the same optimal actions, after ignoring the dummy coordinate, and the same regret values as the original lower-bound instance.
+Consequently, any algorithm for M-convex action sets in dimension $m+1$ would yield an algorithm for the original hard instance in dimension $m$ with the same regret; therefore, the $\Omega(m)$ lower bound transfers.
+This gives an~$\Omega(d)$ lower bound after renaming the dimension as $d$.\looseness=-1 \end{proof}